 Q1.
-If you want your friend/partner to construct exactly the same triangle like the one you drew in Task 1, what minimum information will you have to provide, such that she/he will also construct the exact same triangle?
+If you want your friend/partner to construct exactly the same triangle like the one you drew in Task 1, what minimum information will you have to provide?

 Q2.
 In the previous question, is there a different set of information that could be provided to construct the exact same triangle?
 Try and mention all such different sets of information that would work.